rslurry/slurropa_universalis/README.md

 - Moved to 3rd age, locked behind printing press.
 - Note: due to Paradox’s infinite wisdom, the vanilla Infiltrate Administration covert action is impossible to remove from the UI because it is hardcoded, so you will see **two** Infiltrate Administrations — the vanilla one (999 cost, unusable) and the modded one (75 cost, age 3 requirement).

+### **Steal Technology:** disabled this until Paradox gives us better triggers so it can be balanced.
+At that point, it will function like so:
+- Only allowed if the target nation has more techs in the current age.
+- Has a chance of success depending on the difference in number of techs in that age (bigger difference = higher chance of success).
+If successful, grant a 10-year modifier that boosts monthly research (rather than a flat boost as in vanilla).
+- 50% chance of being discovered, which will make the targeted country upset with the country that stole/attempted to steal tech.

 ---

 # **Situations**